enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 ---

-# Huasteca journey: embroidery, wise food and celebration of the dead
+# Borderlands: Celebrating Life and Honoring the Dead in Huasteca, Mexico

 1. this ordered seed list will be replaced by the toc {:toc}